shahryarsalmaan/AnonChat/README.md

 });
 ```

 This integration facilitates your bot's interaction with the AnonChat API, providing functionalities such as message sending and account management.
-Be sure to conduct thorough testing to ensure optimal user experience.
+Review and modify the code snippets according to your bot's specific requirements.
+Conduct thorough testing to ensure optimal user experience.

 ### Bot Agent Registration

 To register your bot agent, reach out to us via [Facebook](https://www.facebook.com/LEEMINHTAKI).
 During registration, provide the URL of your listening server.
-Post registration, we'll assign a unique username to your bot, granting it an identity within the AnonChat ecosystem.
+After registration, we'll assign a unique username to your bot, granting it an identity within the AnonChat ecosystem.

 Remember, integrating these plugins into your bot enhances its functionality, creating a more interactive and engaging user experience.
 Enjoy exploring the possibilities with AnonChat Plugins!